 A matter of record

-A company’s files embody its institutional memory, an asset that, though irreplaceable, is often overlooked.
-Management decisions are made based on the numerous transactions a company makes daily.
-Thus, in any case, while the new retention rules may prove to be tedious, time-consuming, and expensive to taxpayers, this may also be seen as an opportunity for organizations to invest in a reliable records management system and professionals crucial to safeguarding this institutional memory.
+LAST week, we wrote about the new Bureau of Internal Revenue (BIR) rule — Revenue Regulations (RR) No. 17-2013 — which extended the period for the preservation of a taxpayer’s books of accounts and other accounting records to 10 years (from the original three years, subject to certain exceptions).
+We said that while the new retention rules may prove to be tedious, time-consuming, and expensive to taxpayers, this may also be seen as an opportunity for organizations to invest in a reliable records management system and professionals crucial to safeguarding its institutional memory.

 This article is for general information only and is not a substitute for professional advice where the facts and circumstances warrant.
 The views and opinion expressed above are those of the author and do not necessarily represent the views of SGV & Co.